 Cambridge English Dictionary says, turning a blind eye means “to ignore something that you know is wrong.”

-Macmillan Dictionary says, bury your head in the sand is to “ignore a problem or unpleasant situation and hope that it will disappear.”
+Macmillan Dictionary says, bury your head in the sand is to “ignore a problem or unpleasant situation.”
+It means hoping that it will disappear.

 No doubt we all have felt this way before.
-Yet as God’s servants we should not be turning a blind eye or burying our heads in the sand hoping things will eventually change or wonder when God going to do something.
+Yet as God’s servants, we should not be turning a blind eye.
+We should not bury our heads in the sand hoping things will eventually change.
+Nor should we wonder when God is going to do something.
 He has given us the authority to be a catalyst to impact society for good.

-Moral blindness is defined in Wikipedia as “a state of unawareness or insensibility to moral issues pertaining both to oneself and to one’s relations to others.
+Moral blindness is defined in Wikipedia.
+It is described as “a state of unawareness or insensibility to moral issues.
+These issues pertain both to oneself and to one’s relations to others.”
 With this definition in mind, does moral blindness have anything to do with spiritual blindness?
 As believers, should we turn a blind eye to the moral depravity and evil around us?

-In Moral Blindness: The Loss of Sensitivity in Liquid Modernity the author writes, “Evil is not confined to war or to circumstances in which people are acting under extreme duress.
-Today it more frequently reveals itself in the everyday insensitivity to the suffering of others, the inability or refusal to understand them and in the casual turning away of one’s ethical gaze.”
+In Moral Blindness: The Loss of Sensitivity in Liquid Modernity the author writes, “Evil is not confined to war.
+It is not confined to circumstances in which people are acting under extreme duress.
+Today, it reveals itself more often in the everyday insensitivity to the suffering of others.
+Many show an inability or refusal to understand them.
+It is also seen in the casual turning away of one’s ethical gaze.”

-Moral blindness is the worst kind of blindness.
-We tend to be horrified when we hear of many of the heartbreaking issues such as gun violence, the housing of migrant children in poor conditions occurring.
+Moral blindness is the worst blindness.
+We are horrified when we hear of many heartbreaking issues.
+These issues include gun violence and the housing of migrant children in poor conditions.
 We grieve for a brief moment, offer thoughts and prayers and eventually move on to the next thing.

-Spiritual blindness is a condition that an individual has when they are unable to see God, or understand His message.
-Although God is working all around us, pursuing us and revealing His truth, some people cannot perceive His divine workings.
+Spiritual blindness is a condition that an individual has when they are incapable of seeing God, or understand His message.
+Although God is working all around us, pursuing us and revealing His truth, some people can’t perceive His divine workings.
 They hear but never understand, see but never perceive.
 Their heart has grown dull, and with their ears they can barely hear, and their eyes they have closed.
 (Acts 28:26–27).

-To be spiritually blind can also be translated as being spiritually undiscerning.
+To be spiritually blind can also be translated as a lack of judgment.
 1 Cor.
-2:14 (TPT) says this about spiritual blindness, “Someone living on an entirely human level rejects the revelations of God’s Spirit, for they make no sense to him.
+2:14 (TPT) explains spiritual blindness this way.
+“Someone living on an entirely human level rejects the revelations of God’s Spirit.
+They make no sense to him.
 He can’t understand the revelations of the Spirit because they are only discovered by the illumination of the Spirit.”

-God does not want His people to be blind to their own spiritual condition, nor the moral condition we see each day in society.
+God does not want His people to be blind to their own spiritual condition.
+He also does not want them to ignore the moral condition we see each day in society.
 The church can make a difference when we yield ourselves as instruments of righteousness fit for the Master’s use.

 Jesus opened blind eyes and unstopped deaf ears to spiritual truth (Isa.
 35:5).
 Although we are no longer under the law, but grace, we are not to use our as instruments of unrighteousness.
 God holds His people accountable to the moral standards in His Word.